slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
 - we can define entropy as a measure of the disorder of the universe.
+> *"Sometimes people don't want to hear the truth because they don't want their illusions destroyed."
+-- Friedrich Nietzsche*
 -->

 > *"You can lead a horse to water but you can’t make him drink."